-These one-day Arnhem Land tours from Darwin will give you a once-in-a-lifetime opportunity to experience remote Top End Indigenous culture first hand.
+These full-day Arnhem Land tours from Darwin will give you a once-in-a-lifetime opportunity to experience remote Top End Indigenous culture first hand.
 Visit Injalak Hill outside the township of Gunbalanya with a local Indigenous guide to see the incredible rock art.
 Transport, commentary, permits, a guided rock art walk and lunch are included.
 Duration: 14 hours (approx.)

 Joey stands on a rocky outcrop, quietly gazing out across the West Arnhem Land landscape.